eclipse-chariott/chariott/examples/applications/README.md

 The simulation will oscillate the temperature between a lower and upper bound.
 If the temperature is above a threshold and a dog is detected, you can see the air conditioning being turned on.
 If the temperature falls, or the dog has left the car, the air conditioning will be turned off.
-You can also inspect the application logs that are written to `target/logs`.

 ### Manual dog mode